-Table 6.
-Drug Interactio Table 8.
-Drug Interactions Generic Name Interacting Medication or Disease Potential Result Biological response modifiers (interferon β, fingolimod, teriflunomide) Live vaccines Interferon β can decrease the immune response, resulting in an increased risk of infection by live vaccines.
-Fingolimod Class Ia antiarrhythmic agents (flecainide, mexiletine, procainamide) Concurrent use of fingolimod and Class la antiarrhythmic agents may result in increased risk of developing bradycardia or heart block.
+Table 8.
+Drug Interactio Interacting Generic Name Medication or Disease Potential Result Biological response modifiers (interferon β, fingolimod, teriflunomide) Live vaccines Interferon β can decrease the immune response, resulting in an increased risk of infection by live vaccines.
+Fingolimod Class la antiarrhythmic agents (flecainide, mexiletine, procainamide) Concurrent use of fingolimod and Class la antiarrhythmic agents may result in increased risk of developing bradycardia or heart block.
 Fingolimod Class III antiarrhythmic agents (amiodarone, dronedarone, sotalol) Concurrent use of fingolimod and Class III antiarrhythmic agents may result in increased risk of developing bradycardia or heart block.
+Fingolimod Drugs that slow heart rate (beta-blockers, diltiazem, verapamil, or digoxin) Initiation of fingolimod is associated with slowing of the heart rate and experience is limited when using drugs that slow heart rate.
+If patients cannot be switched, they should have overnight electrocardiogram monitoring after the first dose.
 Fingolimod Ketoconazole Concomitant administration may result in an increase in fingolimod exposure and a greater risk of adverse events.
 Teriflunomide Breast Cancer Resistant Protein (BCRP) inhibitors (cyclosporine, eltrombopag, gefitinib) BCPR inhibitors may increase exposure to teriflunomide and increase risk of adverse events.
 Teriflunomide CYP2C8 substrates (repaglinide, paclitaxel, pioglitazone) Teriflunomide may be an inhibitor of CYP2C8, resulting in increased exposure of CYP2C8 substrates.
 Patient monitoring is recommended.
 Teriflunomide CYP1A2 substrates (duloxetine, alosetron, theophylline, tizanidine) Teriflunomide may be a weak inducer of CYP1A2, resulting in reduced exposure of CYP1A2 substrates.
 Monitor for decreased efficacy of CYP1A2 substrates.
 Teriflunomide Oral contraceptives Teriflunomide may increase exposure and risk of estrogen and progestin-related adverse effects.
 Consider type and dose of oral contraceptive.